Yelena Isinbayeva: Personal life

 In the Russian club competitions she represents the railroad military team; she is formally an officer in the Russian army, and on 4 August 2005 she was given the military rank of senior lieutenant before being promoted to captain in August 2008.

-She features in Toshiba ads promoting their entire product line in Russia.
-She also appears in a Lady's Speed Stick advertisement in Russia.
+In 2015, she was promoted to the rank of major and signed a five-year contract with the Russian Armed Forces.

-On 2 December 2010 she gave a speech before the FIFA delegates in Zürich.
-Later on that occasion it was announced that Russia will host the 2018 FIFA World Cup.
+On 2 December 2010, she gave a speech before the FIFA delegates in Zürich.
+Later on that occasion it was announced that Russia would host the 2018 FIFA World Cup.

 Yelena Isinbayeva is now a member of the 'Champions for Peace' club, a group of 54 famous elite athletes committed to serving peace in the world through sport, created by Peace and Sport, a Monaco-based international organization.

-On 15 August 2013, Isinbayeva courted controversy by condemning homosexuality, criticizing athletes for supporting LGBT rights and coming out in favour of a law banning "homosexual propaganda that targets children" in Russia which had drawn sharp criticism from some representatives of the international community and had led activists to call for a boycott of the 2014 Winter Olympics in the Russian resort of Sochi, calling foreign athletes to "respect Russian traditions".
-Isinbayeva was an ambassador for the games and welcomed athletes as a "mayor" of the Olympic Village at Sochi.
-She later released a statement through the IAAF, athletics' world governing body, saying that she was "misunderstood" due to poor English.